Is it possible to teach English abroad without a degree? The short answer is YES, you can!

 From gorgeous beaches with transparent water and mountains worth hiking to the top of, to temples in every corner, Thailand is a unique experience!
 Bangkok, Chiang Mai, and Phuket have the most amount of available work, but there are more jobs available than teachers to fill them.

-Spain remains one of the most popular destinations to teach English abroad, and one of the reasons is because it does not require a degree!
-Note that there are employers and programs, such as the Auxiliar de Conversacion, that do require a degree, but still lots of opportunity for jobs that don’t.
+Mexico remains one of the most popular destinations to teach English abroad, and one of the reasons is because it does not require a degree!
+Note that there are employers that do require a degree (often universities will), but there are still lots of opportunities that don’t.

-Other reasons include the obvious: amazing cuisine, beautiful coastline, strong history, and amazing cities to live in!
-Find jobs in Madrid, Barcelona, Seville, and Valencia.
+Other reasons include the obvious: amazing cuisine, beautiful coastline, impressive cities, strong history, and pueblos magics (magic villages)!
+Find jobs anywhere from Puerto Vallarta and Guadalajara to Veracruz and Mexico City.

 6) Teach English in Guatemala